Animal Diseases - Preventing Disease Spread | RSPCA - RSPCA

 Find out where you can get the latest information, and what to do if you suspect that some animals you own or have seen may be infected.

-- If you see a wild bird that is sick and appears to have bird flu, avoid contact with the bird - including feathers and waste.
+- If you see a wild bird that's sick and appears to have bird flu, avoid contact with the bird - including feathers and waste.

-Bird flu is a notifiable, infectious disease that affects both wild and kept poultry.
+Bird flu (also called avian influenza) is a notifiable, infectious disease that affects both wild and kept poultry.
 The disease is taken very seriously as it's devastating to birds, spreads very fast and whilst some strains have the potential to jump from birds to humans, this is very rare.

-On Wednesday 3 November 2021, the UK's devolved administrations made a decision to declare an Avian Influenza Prevention Zone (AIPZ) across the whole of the UK to help mitigate the risk of the disease spreading.
+The UK's devolved administrations may decide to declare an Avian Influenza Prevention Zone (AIPZ), either regionally, or across the whole of the UK to help reduce the risk of the disease spreading.

-- Avian influenza (bird flu) is a notifiable animal disease.
+- Bird flu is a notifiable animal disease.
 If you suspect any type of avian influenza in poultry or captive birds you must report it immediately by calling the Defra Rural Services Helpline on: 03000 200 301.
 In Wales, contact: 0300 303 8268.

 - If you find dead wild waterfowl (swans, geese or ducks) or other dead wild birds, such as gulls or birds of prey, you should report them to the Defra helpline (03459 33 55 77 - please select option 7).
-DO NOT TOUCH OR PICK UP any dead or visibly sick birds that you find.
+You can also report dead wild birds to Defra via their website.
+Don't touch or pick up any dead or visibly sick birds that you find.

 All bird keepers (whether you have pet birds, commercial flocks or just a few birds in a backyard flock) must keep a close watch on them for signs of disease and maintain good biosecurity at all times.
 This is especially relevant if your birds are in a Higher Risk Area (HRA).
 If you have any concerns about the health of your birds, seek prompt

 advice from your vet.